RJRico17/truffula/notes.md

 RJ
 Looks like `TruffulaPrinter.java` has constructors that allow us to define different options we want for truffula regarding it's actions.
 Looks like we can define a specific instance of TruffulaPrinter with different options such as one being a default and others where you can define the options you want to give it and will create a specific object with those options.
 In wave 4 looks like we will implement `printTree()` in this file which looks like will do all the heavy work. `TruffulaPrinterTest.java` looks like it creates a bunch of mock files that mimic a directory so that we can test out our printer, most likely should implement alot of different test cases where we have empty folders full folders no folders all files etc.

+Abdi
+TruffulaPrinter.java seems to be one we go back to often, since it contains the method printTree() and the instructions reference that method a couple of times.
+It also has a couple TrufullaPrinter constructors that take in different combinations of parameters, like options, output stream, and the sequence of colors.
+The test file for this, TruffulaPrinterTest, has an example directory with example files with the goal of testing what the terminal should produce when we implement our TruffulaPrinter.

 ## AlphabeticalFileSorter.java

 RJ